What To Wear Under Your Graduation Gown

 The first is not to wear any extreme examples of the current fashionable styles.
 Go for a classic look where you are the centre of attention, not what you are wearing under your gown.
 Your photograph is going to be on the wall for a long time!

-After all if you have invested time, energy and money in gaining your award, why not spend a few minutes preparing to look your best when you receive public recognition for your achievement, so ditch those jeans and that t-shirt.
+Given that you have invested so much time, energy and money in gaining your award, why not spend a few minutes preparing to look your best when you receive public recognition for your achievement?

 Then there is the graduation hood.
 This is worn around the neck and over the gown.
-It will have a loop on the neck band so you can hold it in place with a button on a shirt or blouse.
-It can be pinned but this can leave a mark or a tear on the shirt or top, so avoiding the use of pins is good.
+It used to have a loop on the neck band so to hold it in place on a button on a shirt or blouse but these days, most hoods are mainly attached by Velcro to the gown.
+The use of Velcro was an innovation we are proud to claim as we introduced it in 2005.
+Hoods can be pinned but this can leave a mark or a tear on the shirt or top, so avoiding the use of pins is good.

 Finally, hair.
-The wearing of hats is traditional in many places.
-They come in a number of styles, the most common often known as "mortar boards".
+The wearing of hats is traditional in many places, though not all!
+Hats come in a number of styles, the most common often known as "mortar boards".
 They do not accommodate lumps and bumps like buns, hair ties, pony tails, spiky gelled hair etc very easily.
-Hairgrips are normally available in the Robing Room to help keep the hat stable on your head, although our elasticated sided hats need this less often than more traditional mortarboards.
+Our subtly elasticated sided hats rarely need hairgrips (unlike more traditional mortarboards) but hairgrips are normally available in the Robing Room if you need that reassurance.

 Please bear in mind that your carefully prepared hairstyle may be squashed or otherwise spoiled by the hat, so to avoid disappointment and time spent repairing that "look" after you return your robes, try to keep your hairstyle relatively simple for this day.